python-recsys/crab/README.md

 # Crab - A Recommendation Engine library for Python

-  Crab is a ﬂexible, fast recommender engine for Python that integrates classic information ﬁltering recom- mendation algorithms in the world of scientiﬁc Python packages (numpy, scipy, matplotlib).
+  Crab is a ﬂexible, fast recommender engine for Python that integrates classic information ﬁltering recommendation algorithms in the world of scientiﬁc Python packages (numpy, scipy, matplotlib).
 The engine aims to provide a rich set of components from which you can construct a customized recommender system from a set of algorithms.